-Researchers concluded that the significant burden of dietary therapy for celiac disease patients makes the case for the desperate need for additional treatment options and interventions that can lower the perceived burden of the gluten-free diet.
+Researchers concluded that the significant burden of dietary therapy for celiac disease patients makes the case for the desperate need for additional treatment options and interventions that can lower the perceived burden of a gluten-free diet.

 Emotional Burden #3: Changed Relationships

-The emotional burden of the gluten-free diet doesn’t just impact the person with the disorder, but also can adversely impact relationships.
+The emotional burden of a gluten-free diet doesn’t solely impact the person with the disorder but also can adversely affect relationships.

-A study from Columbia University examined the stress related to caring for someone with celiac disease, showing that caregivers experience high stress or burden level when it came to caring for someone with celiac disease, particularly a patient with severe symptoms.
+A study from Columbia University examined the stress related to caring for someone with celiac disease, showing that caregivers experience high stress or level of burden when it comes to caring for someone with celiac disease, particularly a patient with severe symptoms.

-This research suggests that celiac disease affects more than just the person with the disorder and the gluten-free diet can deeply and negatively impact one’s relationships.
+This research suggests that celiac disease affects more than just the person with the disorder, and a gluten-free diet can deeply and negatively impact one’s relationships.

 When my friend called the camp to request accommodations for Kate, the camp told her to take her business elsewhere.
-They said they were a private camp and simply could not accommodate one child with special gluten-free food when they’re trying to feed 500 children simultaneously.
-Apparently the camp has the right to do this.
+They said they were a private camp and simply could not accommodate one child with special gluten-free food when they were trying to feed 500 children simultaneously.
+Apparently, the camp has the right to do this.

-My friend said Kate is devastated.
+My friend said Kate was devastated.
 All her friends go to this camp, and the experience has been ripped from her.
-Talk about an emotional burden you never want your 13 year old daughter to have to face, but the emotions are raw and the struggle is real.
-This gluten-free diet business no doubt ruined her summer and challenged her friendships.
+Talk about an emotional burden you never want your 13-year-old daughter to face, but the emotions are raw, and the struggle is real.
+This gluten-free diet business, no doubt, ruined her summer and challenged her friendships.

 Dating is also another emotional burden that can impact your mental state.

 If you’re dating while gluten-free, your special diet usually comes up prior to the first date because you’ll have to explain that you can only eat at certain restaurants.
-If it doesn’t come up before the date, it will certainly come up on the date as you explain your diet – in front of your date – to a potentially doubting waiter.
+If it doesn’t come up before the date, it undoubtedly comes up on the date as you explain your diet – in front of your date – to a server.